 The latter point is especially important, because a trash-free lifestyle built on endless consumption is still wasteful, and because the idea that any one individual could be truly “zero waste” in a linear economy was ludicrous to begin with.

 Throwing edible food in the compost bin – needlessly waste away that resources, land, labor used to grow that food – is that zero waste?
 Bulk shopping with BYO containers when the goods had to be transported to the store in some sort of packaging, is that zero waste?
 Putting a recyclable item in the bin – out of sight, out of mind – when we have a broken recycling market, is that zero waste?
 Producing no trash – but still generating carbon though buying new clothes, flying, or just being a human (let’s be honest) – is that zero waste?

 We have such an excellent opportunity to reframe these conversations right now.
-So instead of fretting over “if this is the end of zero waste,” how about we ask ourselves and each other:
+So instead of fretting over “if this is the end of zero waste,” how about we ask ourselves:

 - How can we be more mindful about the parts of life that we do have control over right now?
 If I can’t reduce how much trash I’m producing, can I reduce my impact in other ways?
 Conserving water?
 Commit to absolutely no food waste while at home?
 Unplug when possible?
 Switching over to clean energy?